 Non-Residential: 80% of the added value

 A solar photovoltaic (PV) array can generate power to run any electric system or appliance in your home.
-If you don't want to use solar power for your entire home, you can install a solar heating system for your water.
+A more specific example is installing a solar heating system for your water.

 It depends on where you live and the kind of panels you plan to use.
-With the winter months in Florida being very mild, you have a lengthy window to install your panels, though they won't achieve peak performance until summer arrives.
+With the winter months in Florida being very mild, you have a lengthy window to install your panels, though they won't hit peak performance until summer arrives.

 Your installer can give you an estimate of what your energy bills will look like after you install solar panels.
 Generally, your energy bills will decrease significantly because you'll be using energy from the sun for free, instead of buying energy from the utility company.
 The average annual savings in Lake Park amount to $1,166.

-Yes, solar panels will still be able to generate energy during a grid outage.
-To ensure that your solar system will keep working during a power outage, make sure to choose a quality solar provider that offers battery backup systems or emergency generators.
+Yes, solar panels can still provide you with energy during a grid outage.
+To ensure that your solar system is able to keep working during a power outage, make sure to choose a quality solar provider and look for a solar system that includes a battery backup.